 New Patient Registration

 If you wish to register as a patient you will need to ensure that you are within the Practice catchment area as defined by the stipulated boundaries.
 If you are unsure whether you are able to register please telephone the Practice, where one of our receptionists will be more than happy to help you.
-If you are able to register, please come to your surgery of choice and bring your medical card with you.
-If you cannot find your medical card, we will ask you to complete a registration form.
-In addition to the registration form we will ask you to complete a health questionnaire to assist us with your care before your medical records arrive.
+If you are able to register, please come to your surgery of choice and request a registration pack.
+We will ask you to complete a registration form (GMS1) and in addition to the registration form we will ask you to complete a health questionnaire to assist us with your care before your medical records arrive.